 Newcastle-under-Lyme Borough Council has prepared a Brownfield Land Register in accordance with the Town and Country Planning (Brownfield Land Register) Regulations 2017 and the Town and Country Planning (Permission in Principle) Order 2017.
-The Council first published Part 1 of its Brownfield Register on the 22nd December 2017.
+The Council first published Part 1 of its Brownfield Register on 22 December 2017.
 The 2017 Regulations require that the Register be updated on an annual basis from the date the first Register was published.

-Brownfield land registers are intended to provide up-to-date and consistent information on sites that local authorities consider are appropriate for residential development.
+Brownfield Land Registers are intended to provide up-to-date and consistent information on sites that local authorities consider are appropriate for residential development.
 The Government hopes that this will help housebuilders identifying suitable sites quickly and speeding up the construction of new homes.

 The register can consist of two parts: